 We are a precision therapy company focused on genomically defined cancers, rare diseases and cancer immunotherapy.
 Our approach is to leverage our novel target discovery engine to systematically and reproducibly identify kinases that are drivers of diseases and to craft highly selective and potent drug candidates that may provide significant and durable clinical responses for patients without adequate treatment options.
 This integrated biology and chemistry approach enables us to identify, characterize and design drug candidates to inhibit novel kinase targets that have been difficult to selectively inhibit.
 We believe that our uniquely targeted, scalable approach empowers the rapid design and development of new treatments and increases the likelihood of success.
-Our most advanced drug candidates are avapritinib, pralsetinib (formerly known as BLU-667), fisogatinib (formerly known as BLU-554) and BLU-782.
+Our lead drug candidates are avapritinib and pralsetinib, and our other drug candidates are fisogatinib and BLU-263.